Missouri workmans comp lawyer reviews documents next to a cast and scales of justice.

 Most employees in Missouri are covered, but some exceptions exist, such as for independent contractors or certain agricultural workers.
 If you’re unsure whether your situation qualifies, it’s always best to get clarity.
 Don’t just assume you aren’t covered.
 You can contact our office to discuss the specifics of your case.

-Common Myths About Workers’ Comp Coverage
+Debunking Common Workers’ Comp Myths

 Many people worry that their claim will be automatically denied, but that’s not usually the case.
 In fact, statistics show that “only about 13% of Missouri workers’ compensation claims are denied.”
 When denials do happen, they are often for preventable reasons.
 The most common issues include “missed filing deadlines, waiting too long to see a doctor, or failing to follow the doctor’s treatment plan.”